makerdao/simplecoin1/README.md

 these failure modes, which must be decided and written by each owner contract.

+This simplecoin has three permissioned user classes: "owner", "issuer" and "holder".
+The *owner* can manage collateral types, including registration, debt celings and price feeds. *Issuers* can exchange collateral for simplecoins and form the link with *holders*, who are able to use the simplecoin as an ERC20 token.
+All questions of access and authentication are left up to the contract deployer, who can configure this as they wish.

 The code is as simple as possible to reduce the cost of independent verification.
 It is just a building block that needs to be carefully constrained.
 It is also completely unsuitable for maintaining price